ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Ethernet proxying SHOULD be performed over HTTP/3 to allow leveraging the QUIC DATAGRAM frame.

-## MTU Considerations
+## MTU and Frame Ordering Considerations

 When using HTTP/3 with the QUIC Datagram extension {{!QUIC-DGRAM=RFC9221}}, Ethernet frames can be transmitted in QUIC DATAGRAM frames.
 Since these frames cannot be fragmented, they can only carry Ethernet frames up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
+Furthermore, the UDP packets carrying these frames could be reordered by the network.

 When using HTTP/1.1 or HTTP/2, and when using HTTP/3 without the QUIC Datagram extension {{QUIC-DGRAM}}, Ethernet frames are transmitted in DATAGRAM capsules as defined in {{HTTP-DGRAM}}.
-DATAGRAM capsules are transmitted reliably over an underlying stream, and they may be split across multiple QUIC or TCP packets.
+DATAGRAM capsules are transmitted reliably over an underlying stream, maintaining frame order, though they could be split across multiple QUIC or TCP packets,

 The trade-off between supporting a larger MTU and avoiding fragmentation should be considered when deciding what mode(s) to operate in.
+Implementations SHOULD NOT intentionally reorder Ethernet frames, but are not required to provide guaranteed in-order delivery.
+If in-order delivery of Ethernet frames is required, DATAGRAM capsules should be used.

 ## 802.1Q VLAN tagging